Standouts include a cancer researcher, an open heart surgery patient, and a pair of national debate runner-ups

 “I couldn’t forget the campus visit,” Glancy says simply.

-Molly Mohr Bruni is the managing editor for SCM.
+Molly Mohr Bruni is the managing editor for Strategic Communications and Marketing.
 She can’t wait to meet these four students—and hundreds more!—when they move in this month.
 She can be reached at mmohr [at] trinity.edu.